Broken-Lamp-A-Studio/PlatGen/README.md

 # Plat-Gen

 ===Last informations===
  - Godot platformer game with generating terrain.
-I'm continue this 2D version.
+Default game is done!
+Sometimes I will add some more blocks.
+Actually I'm working on Story Mode.

 ===Game Version===
  - PlatGen v.1.1.0